xNaCly/c_paket/Readme.md

 ## FAQ:
 ### Why should I use 'cpak'?
-Cpak makes it easy for the developer to manage packages for c projects, because it allows devs to store projects dependencies globally or inside a project.
+Cpak makes it easy for the developer to manage packages for c projects, by allowing devs to store project dependencies globally or inside a project.
-It also enables a templating and boostraping toolkit.
-Cpak features a extensive documentation and a very verbose logging system to warn the users of: malformatted config files and several other nuances.
+It also enables a templating and bootstraping toolkit.
+Cpak features a extensive documentation and a very verbose logging system to warn the users of malformatted config files and several other nuances.

 ### How do you handle modules?
 cpak installs modules globaly, therefore all modules are stored in `$XDG_CONTENT_HOME/cpak` and are softlinked to the `cpak_modules` folder in the current cpak project.
 This has several positive effects on the developer experience:

-- decrease load on the file system by not storing multiple versions of code in multiple places
+- decreases load on the file system by not storing multiple versions of code in multiple places
-- keep dependencies up to date regardless of the project they are used in
+- keeps dependencies up to date regardless of the project they are used in
-- make dependecy managment easier for the developer
+- makes dependecy managment easier for the developer

 ### How do I do 'x'?
-Please take a look at the documentation featuring possible error codes you could encounter, global as well as project config files and how the templating toolkit works.
+Please take a look at the documentation featuring possible error codes you could encounter, global configuration as well as project config files and how the templating toolkit works.
 If you can't find what your looking for, feel free to create a new [Issue](https://github.com/xNaCly/c_paket/issues).

 ### What does 'cpak' mean?